DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 When it comes to festival outfits, for me there are two distinct types: the breezy, pretty, sometimes sparkly ones and the comfy, practical, ‘I’ve not washed properly for days and I’m tired of mud’ ones.
 I’m going to cover both here, and have put together a couple of looks that are legitimately on my packing list for this years festivals.

 For look number one, I’ve taken inspiration from this post and gone for something that is kinda simple but also super versatile for the first day of the festival.
-A black cami dress is the perfect foundation for a festival look, but if you want to switch things up a bit, you could go for a vest and denim shorts.
+A black cami dress is the perfect foundation for a festival look on a cooler day, but if you want to switch things up a bit, you could go for a vest and denim shorts.
 I love a good duster jacket, and as much as I’m a big fan of the sequin ones, a light one like this is easier to fold away in your bag.

 You can’t see much of my legs – but I’d 100% go for a fishnets / Dr. Marten’s combination as it’s an absolute classic.
 Even on day one with the sun cracking the flags, the ground can start to get a bit muddy, so DM’s are a great alternative to wellies.